MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/configure-web-form-subgrid.md

 ## Associate action

-Enabling an **Associate Action** displays a button above the subgrid that, when selected, opens a table of entities that the user can choose to associate to the entity record currently being displayed by the [Define entity forms and custom logic within the [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] portal](#define-entity-forms-and-custom-logic-within-the-dynamics-365-portal) provided the 'Append' and 'AppendTo' privilege has been granted by [Add record-based security using entity permissions for portals](assign-entity-permissions.md) for the applicable entity types.
+Enabling an **Associate Action** displays a button above the subgrid that, when selected, opens a table of entities that the user can choose to associate to the entity record currently being displayed by the [Define entity forms and custom logic within the Dynamics 365 portal](#define-entity-forms-and-custom-logic-within-the-dynamics-365-portal) provided the 'Append' and 'AppendTo' privilege has been granted by [Add record-based security using entity permissions for portals](assign-entity-permissions.md) for the applicable entity types.

 ### Associate action settings